 The \(\lambda_z\) is the slope of the terminal elimination phase.
-If \(\lambda_z\) can be estimated, NCA parameters will be extrapolated to infinity.
-Check lambda_z tab visualizes the linear regression model for each individual and allows to control the points included in the calculation of \(\lambda_z\).
+If estimated, the NCA parameters will be extrapolated to infinity.
+Check lambda_z tab visualizes the linear regression model for each individual and allows to control the points included in the calculation of the \(\lambda_z\) parameter.

-- points used for the \(\lambda_z\) calculation in blue.
+- Points used in the \(\lambda_z\) calculation are in blue.

-- points not used for the \(\lambda_z\) calculation in grey.
+- Points not used in the \(\lambda_z\) calculation are in grey.

 Manual choice of measurements for the \(\lambda_z\) calculation

-- If you click on a unused (grey) measurement, it will change its color into light blue and be selected for inclusion (figure on the left below).
+- If you click on an unused point (light grey), it will change its color into light blue and will be selected for inclusion (figure on the left below).

-- If you click on a used (blue) measurement, it will change its color into dark grey and be selected for exclusion (figure on the right below).
+- If you click on a used point (blue), it will change its color into dark grey and will be selected for exclusion (figure on the right below).

-- If the general rule is modified, only the individuals for which teh general rule applies will be updated.
+- If the general rule is modified, only the individuals for which the general rule applies will be updated.
 Individual for which the points have been manually modified will not be updated.

 - If the \(\lambda_z\) can not be computed, the background of the plot will be in red as in the following figure.